|

 Keep a look out for vulnerable road users including cyclists, motorcyclists and horse riders.
 Pedestrian crossings can also be found near the entrances or exits of a roundabout.

+If the roundabout is clear then make sure you go and don't hesitate.
 Try to anticipate where other drivers are going that are already on the roundabout.
-Watch the other vehicles position, speed and angle.
-If you notice them leaving the roundabout to the exit where you're coming from then there might be an opportunity for you to join.
-Don't rely on other drivers to indicate as they often don't or they signal incorrectly.
+Watch the other vehicles' position, speed and angle.
+If you notice them leaving the roundabout to the exit where you're coming from, there might be an opportunity for you to join.
+Don't rely on other drivers to indicate as they often don't, or they signal incorrectly.

 See below for our video on when to go onto a roundabout.
-This video is vital if you find yourself hesitating at a roundabout.
-We'll talk you through how to anticipate other drivers at roundabouts so that you won't hesitate and instead you'll be taking every opportunity to go. |
+This video is vital if you find yourself hesitating.
+We'll talk you through how to anticipate other drivers so you'll take every safe opportunity to go.

 |